yadavan88/opaque-type-sample/README.md

   def parse(dt:String): MyLocalDate = java.time.LocalDate.parse(dt)
 }
 ```
-Now, on an instance of `MyLocalDate`, all the api's of `java.time.LocalDate` will be also accessible, since `MyLocalDate` is having context bound of java.time.LocalDate
+Now, on an instance of `MyLocalDate`, all the api's of `java.time.LocalDate` will be also accessible, since `MyLocalDate` is having context bound of java.time.LocalDate.

 ### How it is different from value classes and case classes
 - Opaque type aliases do not have any api's by default.
 The developer needs to implement all required apis.